Hamlabs/ArcticTracker-docs/docs/setup.rst

 * *p* - USB-C is connected with charging or external power supply
 * *F* - GNSS Fix on position

-The 9 screens are (in addition to the welcome screen)
+The 9 screens are (in addition to the welcome screen):

 ============= ==========================================================================================
  ``APRS``      Callsign and frequency, APRS path and number of pos reports sent ``RXTX``      Radio information: RX signal level, etc. The LoRA version shows the SF and CR as well